Why MTAA has a Code?

 Medical Technology companies manufacture and supply a wide range of life-saving and life-enhancing medical products.
 These products contribute to earlier diagnosis and less invasive intervention; they return patients to productive working lives and assist them to live independently in their own homes.

-An industry Code of Practice (The Code) for medical technology companies sets out the ethical framework within which they must work, in their relationships with healthcare professionals and, where relevant, with the consumer.
-The Code is not legislation, it is a guide provided to industry and all companies in the industry are encouraged to comply with its provisions.
+The Medical Technology Industry Code of Practice (the Code) sets out the ethical framework within which MTAA member companies must work, in their relationships with Healthcare Professionals and, where relevant, with the Consumer.
+The Code is not legislation, however, MTAA members must comply with the provisions set out in the Code, and all non-member companies in the industry are encouraged to comply with its provisions.

 How the Medical Technology Industry Code of Practice Has Evolved?